gabrielkarras/SOEN341/README.md

 - Run `poetry install` to install all python dependencies.
 - Run `pre-commit install` to install formatters and linters for python.
 These tools check your code for errors and other issues.
 - To start the django web server, go into the amazon folder, run `python manage.py runserver`.
 Go to `127.0.0.1:8080` in your browser to check the status.

+## User/Admin Sign-up and Sign-in

+- Make sure all python dependencies are installed by running `poetry update`.
+- Run django migrations: `python amazon/manage.py migrate`.
+- Start up the server: `python amazon/manage.py runserver`.
+- To login as Django admin, go to this url in your browser: `127.0.0.1:8000/admin/`. **This is different from store admin**
+- To login as Amazon server admin, go to this url in your browser: `127.0.0.1:8000/accounts/login/`.
+You may have to create an admin account.
+- To login as a customer, go to this url in your browser: `127.0.0.1:8000/accounts/login/`.
+You may have to create an user account if you haven't done so.

 # Team Members